The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Groups

-In the first column set the revenue per each conversion type.
-In subsequent columns you will see affiliate payouts divided into tiers.
 Values in each tier get automatically pre-calculated based on default tier commissions for fixed and percentage value types.
 You can override these values with anything you want.
 For revenue unknown payouts have to be filled in manually for each tier.

 If you use multiple currencies in your program, you can set up different payouts for each currency in the same manner.
 Click on the "Add currency" button to add a new currency.